sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu_jupyter.md

 Please install docker desktop - https://www.docker.com/products/docker-desktop/

-Using terminal, navigate to the folder and build the image:
+Using terminal, navigate to the folder build and run the locally.
+Go to [http://localhost:8080/lab](http://localhost:8080/lab) to see the application.
+Ctrl+c to exit the application.

 === ":octicons-image-16: Code"
     ```bash